hamxiaoz/hamxiaoz.github.com/_posts/2016-11-14-TIL-how-to-enable-keyboard-access-for-donot-save-mac.md

 title:  "TIL: How to enable keyboard access for \"Don't save\" on Mac?"
 ---

-When closing a unsaved file in a code editor, for example Sublime or VS Code, you will see this dialog:
+When closing an unsaved file in a code editor, for example Sublime or VS Code, you will see this dialog:

 ![](https://s3-us-west-1.amazonaws.com/blog.zurassic.com/dontsave.png)